forderud/BatterySimulator/README.md

 ## Alternative approach
 It's also possible to make an Arduino board emulate a UPS battery.
 This leverages the in-built Windows `hidbatt` driver, so there's no need for installing additional drivers.
-The [abratchik/HIDPowerDevice](https://github.com/abratchik/HIDPowerDevice) project provides sample code for this.
-There's also a working setup on the `battery` branch in the [forderud/HIDPowerDevice](https://github.com/forderud/HIDPowerDevice/tree/battery) fork.
+The [forderud/HIDPowerDevice](https://github.com/forderud/HIDPowerDevice) project provides sample code for this.

-Notice: You might need to [change CapacityMode from 2 (%) to 1 (mWh)](https://github.com/abratchik/HIDPowerDevice/pull/14) to make the "battery" charge show up correctly on laptops with existing batteries.

 ## Configuring Windows power management
 Windows handling of low-battery situations can either be configured through the "Power Options" UI (run `powercfg.cpl` -> "Change plan settings" -> "Change advanced power settings"):